-Insurance Burden: Government controlled fees/taxes, Social Security, Medicare, state and federal disability insurance, unemployment, or other social health and welfare programs.
+Statutory Burden: Government controlled fees/taxes, Social Security, Medicare, state and federal disability insurance, unemployment, or other social health and welfare programs.
+Some examples of state burdens accounted for include (but are not limited to) Massachusetts PFML tax or Oregon Corporate Activity Tax.

-Business Overhead: The accepted cost of doing business in a certain area.
+Business Overhead: The surveyed cost of doing business within a market.
 These costs may include building expenses, rent, mortgage, utilities, taxes, and services performed by general employees that are not billable to a specific job such as those of accountants, legal counsel, sales, marketing, and office personnel.
-Work trucks, trailers, office furniture and general supplies are also considered part of business overhead.
+Work trucks, trailers, office furniture, technology and software costs, and general supplies are also considered part of business overhead.